jiaoshuntian/ivory-operator/docs/content/references/crd.md

-Defines a pgBackRest cloud-based data source that can be used to pre-populate the the PostgreSQL data directory for a new PostgreSQL cluster using a pgBackRest restore.
-The PGBackRest field is incompatible with the PostgresCluster field: only one data source can be used for pre-populating a new PostgreSQL cluster
+Defines a pgBackRest cloud-based data source that can be used to pre-populate the the IvorySQL data directory for a new IvorySQL cluster using a pgBackRest restore.
+The PGBackRest field is incompatible with the PostgresCluster field: only one data source can be used for pre-populating a new IvorySQL cluster

 <table>
     <thead>